brainsatplay/wasl/README.md

 Warnings indicate that there is suboptimal syntax in the files themselves.
 However, these are corrected to load the file and don't impact loaded object format.

+## Features
+- Validation of original JSON files and loaded objects against the JSON Schema
+- Automatic importing of code specified using the `src` key (anywhere in the WASL file!)

 ##  WASL Example Syntax
 ```json
 {